ajuliathereza/ajuliathereza/README.md

  I'm a student of Systems Analysis and Development and audio production.
 I've been working for a long time on music education and had many students of different musical instruments.

-Now, I'm dedicating myself to improving my programming skills with projects and increase my portfolio;
+Now, I'm dedicating myself to improving my programming skills with projects increasing my portfolio;

-Thank you for being here so far please come back as you want.
+Thank you for being here so far and please come back as you want.

 ⚡